i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/4-Rotary-Encoder-Switch/README.md

   ```
 <br/>

-* There are other reliable methods to read encoder clock pulse.
+* There are other reliable methods to read encoder clock pulses.
 <br/>

 ## Example Program